Detachment Commandants

 Wednesday arrivals begin

-Thursday some committee and board meetings, stores open in the afternoon
+Thursday some committee and board meetings

 Friday general session